rengatech/gptmysite-widget/docs/sdk.md

 ## Load Parameters event

-This event will be fired before the tiledesk parameters is loaded.
-Use this event to change at runtime your TileDesk settings.
+This event will be fired before the GPTMysite parameters is loaded.
+Use this event to change at runtime your GPTMysite settings.

 Important payload of event_data: